Sex Machine: The Very Best of James Brown

-Sex Machine: The Very Best of James Brown is a compilation album by James Brown, released in 1991 by Polydor in the UK and Europe as a single-disc alternative to the Star Time four-CD box set; 20 All-Time Greatest Hits! was released in North America instead.
+Sex Machine: The Very Best of James Brown is a compilation album by American singer-songwriter James Brown, released in 1991 by Polydor Records in the United Kingdom and Europe as a single-disc alternative to the Star Time four-CD box set; the compilation 20 All-Time Greatest Hits! was released in North America instead.

 It includes several songs not featured on the box set, some due to licensing differences.